 Overall: 26.3 x 21.3 cm (10 3/8 x 8 3/8 in.)

 Nancy F. and Joseph P. Keithley Collection Gift 2020.200.1

 Potpourri vases always have holes in the top to let the scent of dried spices and flowers contained within freshen the air around them.

-These vases were likely made by the celebrated Parisian ceramics firm of Edmé Samson (1810-91).
+This vase was likely made by the celebrated Parisian ceramics firm of Edmé Samson (1810–91).
 To cater to the resurgence in taste for 18th-century designs, the Samson firm specialized in making reproductions of rare 18th-century European porcelains, especially those from firms that had already copied Chinese porcelains.
-In this case, these vases are designs taken from models produced by the St. Cloud factory in the 1750s after earlier Qing dynasty Chinese ceramics.
-However, the telltale sign that these vases are made by Samson and not St. Cloud is that the originals would have been made from a soft-paste porcelain (fired at a lower temperature), while these examples are made of hard-paste porcelain (fired at the highest temperature).
+In this case, this vase's design is taken from models produced by the Saint-Cloud factory in the 1750s after earlier Qing dynasty Chinese ceramics.
+However, the telltale sign that this vase is made by Samson and not Saint-Cloud is that the original would have been made from a soft-paste porcelain (fired at a lower temperature), while this example is made of hard-paste porcelain (fired at the highest temperature).

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.